 Lionel holds an MPhil in Political Sciences and a Bachelor of Arts in Political Sciences both obtained at the University of Ghana, Legon.

 Mavis Zupork Dome is a Research Analyst at CDD-Ghana.
-She is a trained governance and development specialist (I like expert) and policy analyst.
+She is a trained governance and development specialist and policy analyst.
 Since joining the Center, she has worked on various research and social accountability projects and currently leads the Center’s team in developing the Ghana District League Table and creating awareness and advocacy on social development inequities.

 Mavis holds a Master of Public Policy from the Michigan State University USA, a Master of Arts in Governance and Sustainable Development and a Certificate in Introduction to Survey Methods and their Application in International Settings, form University of Michigan, USA.

 Mawusi Yaw Dumenu is a Research Analyst with CDD-Ghana, where he has supported with the successful implementation of the Center’s research projects on varying themes.
 His work revolves around the Centers thematic areas on elections, social accountability, service delivery and economic governance.
 He supported the Project Lead of the 2016 Elections project in coordinating pre-election, Election Day and post-election observation activities.
 Typically for the election day, he supported the recruitment, training and deployment of almost 8,000 observers.

 Mawusi holds an M.Phil in Development Studies from the School for Development Studies in the University of Cape Coast, Ghana and a Bachelor of Arts in Economics and Sociology from the same university.